 The scenes that involved Estevez playing a ghostly apparition fell in to the dreaded ‘rather press fast forward’ territory, simply because he overacted so blatantly.
 It’s hard to believe that they couldn’t get any better takes from a performer of such experience and he gets far too much screentime for such an abhorrent character.
 We also never get a real explanation of the psycho’s motives, which left an unnecessary feeling of half-heartedness that’s unforgivable on a feature debut.
 There’s one lengthy chase sequence that involves Monique Parent fleeing the nut job through the corridors of the stadium.
 Even if the pursuing shots weren’t put together too badly, it was obvious to see that she was ‘running’ at the speed of a tortoise that was recovering from a leg operation, so that she wouldn’t outpace the dolly track.
 In the end, the build up of all these negatives massively outweighed the few good parts that I’ve noted and I can’t think of a reason why they weren’t ironed out prior to the film’s release

-So we have had a baseball themed maniac flick now, I am still hopeful for a psychopathic soccer star.
-A soccer ball kicked the right way can really do damage….
-Also, the director of Blood Junkie has apparently set about making another baseball slasher.
+So we have had a baseball themed maniac flick now, but I am still waiting for a psychopathic soccer star.
+A ball kicked the right way can really do damage….
+Also, the director of Blood Junkie has apparently set about making another baseball slasher called Billy Club.
 I can’t wait for that… Oh and I almost forgot to mention that inside the VHS box I got a free The Catcher postcard with an image of the killer with glow in the dark eyes…. make of that what you will…

 Final Girl √√